-One exception to this would be for special cases where the tax does not apply to the total charges less discounts.
+One exception to using the auto-add option would be for special cases where the tax does not apply to the total charges less discounts.
 For instance, if you add a Discount to the rate as mentioned above, the Discount transaction would be taken into account for taxes.
 Therefore you would have to add the tax as a separate transaction and not use the auto-add tax feature if the Discount should not reduce the tax (however in most cases the discount would reduce the tax due, so the auto-tax option should be used).

 Another exception would be if you your "rounded" include tax, such that exact calculations are difficult without rounding problems.
-For instance, if your daily rate is \$23.00 but that already includes a 10% tax, it may be easiest to enter charge and tax transactions separately so it always comes out exactly \$23.00 per day.
+For instance, if your daily rate is \$23.00 but that already includes a 10% tax (roughly. \$20.9091 + \$2.09091 tax), then it may be easiest to enter charge and tax transactions separately so it always comes out exactly \$23.00 per day.